rapid7/lambda-version-manager/README.md

 ```

 ###### Managing Lambdas in an Environment
-1. To manage a lambda in a give environment it must be defined in the given environment file by its function name.
+1. To manage a lambda in a given environment it must be defined in the given environment file by its function name.
 2. The top level key must be the function(lambda) name.
 3. Below the function name define the following keys
     * `artifact_name` The artifact name.
 This name must match the name of the built artifact the lambda uses.